Our UX Maturity Model arose from many questions and issues, such as:

 While working with clients (product owners, designers, head of departments, stakeholders etc.), we observed patterns in these questions.
 It didn’t correspond to job or position, nor company size.
-It related to UX experience and attitude (openness to feedback and ability to adapt).
+It related to UX experience and attitude (openness to feedback and the ability to adapt).
 So in essence, the UX strategy.

 As a result we ended up with three situations (three levels, in fact).
 They form the basis of our UX maturity model.
 Note that we customized for our work methodology, so it may not work as well for others.
 Find the UX maturity model that best fits your needs.